To see which plans include Point Expiry please see our pricing page

 If you're wondering whether points count as a financial liability - they normally don't.
 Here is more information: http://www.iasplus.com/en-gb/standards/ifric/ifric13

-Q. If I change my point expiry settings from a longer period of time to a shorter one (eg. From 12 months to 6 months), what will happen?
+Q. If I change my points expiration settings from a longer period of time to a shorter one (eg. From 12 months to 6 months), what will happen?
 Will customers' points expire straight away?

 This depends on the level of engagement from the customers in your store.
-In this scenario, any customers who have been making from your store in the past six months should not see their points expire.
+In this example, any customers who have made a purchase from your store within the past 6 months would not see their points expire.

 In cases like these, customers will get a two-week grace period from the time the setting is changed where you can let them know their points are due to expire.
 We recommend you let the customers know so that this does not come as a surprise (and this can be a great way to get customers to re-engage!)